 Race Marshall – Dr Terry Adkins

-Judge - Currently based in Quesnel, B.C, Warren is a lifelong resident of the North.
+Currently based in Quesnel, B.C, Warren is a lifelong resident of the North.
 As a Métis, Warren has always recognized the importance of dog sledding to his people’s history.
 It was a natural fit for him to become a dog musher.
-He started running dogs in his hometown of Rankin Inlet, Nunavut .
-He began running dogs at age 11 with a trapline team of Siberian Huskies, Eskimo dogs, and Alaskan huskies.
-Being on the land with the dogs taught him invaluable lessons about dogs, thanks to those dogs.
+He started running dogs in his hometown of Rankin Inlet, Nunavut at age 11 with a trapline team of Siberian Huskies, Eskimo dogs, and Alaskan huskies.
+Being on the land with the dogs taught him invaluable lessons about dogs.
 They are great teachers if one is open to them.

 Sean was raised in New England and after graduating high school moved to Colorado.
 He went back to school and after receiving a Bachelor of Science degree from Western Connecticut State University moved to Wyoming in the early 90’s.
-Although he met Frank over 100 years ago they became good friends travelling to dog races only 15 years ago.
-“I enjoy any sport that has to do with being on a trail”, thus he has been travelling with the IPSSSDR the last seven years as stage coordinator.
+Although he met Frank over 100 years ago they became good friends traveling to dog races only 15 years ago.
+“I enjoy any sport that has to do with being on a trail”, thus he has been traveling with the Pedigree® Stage Stop the last seven years as stage coordinator.
 When not on the race Sean has made a living in Jackson building homes for the last fifteen years.

 Matt Redwine has lived in NW Wyoming for 20 yrs.
 He has guided snowmobile & fishing in Yellowstone & Grand Teton National Parks.
 Matt is currently self-employed and is a Captain for the Town of Jackson Fire/EMS.
 He was 1st introduced to sled dogs while working at Frank Teasley’s kennel in the late 1900’s.
 He has volunteered with the race since the very 1st year working in staging and on the trail crew.
 2014 is Matt’s 5th year as Trail Boss.
 Matt says he learned his love for mushing from John Welch!